Black History Month Events – Williamsburg, Yorktown, Newport News and Hampton Roads – February 2025

 Events are across Hampton Roads including Williamsburg, James City County, Yorktown, Hampton, Newport News, Norfolk and Virginia Beach!

-2024 Black Artist Showcase at Jamestown Settlement
+2025 Black Artist Showcase at Jamestown Settlement

-The 2024 Black Artist Showcase at Jamestown Settlement is connecting the past and present through contemporary art and 17th-century history.
+The 2025 Black Artist Showcase at Jamestown Settlement is connecting the past and present through contemporary art and 17th-century history.
 The showcase will be open daily in February from 8 am-5 pm.

-Black History Month programs at Jamestown Settlement culminates on Saturday, February 24 with “After Angelo,” named for one of the first African women in Jamestown, celebrating modern African American life and culture through art, performance and community conversation.
+Black History Month programs at Jamestown Settlement culminates on Saturday, February 22 with “After Angelo,” named for one of the first African women in Jamestown, celebrating modern African American life and culture through art, performance and community conversation.
 See the schedule of events and activities HERE.

 Be sure to check out the immersive gallery exhibits, films and education programs at Jamestown Settlement and the American Revolution Museum at Yorktown on the cultural legacies of West Central Africans brought to Virginia in the 17th century.
 More info

-Here is the Programming for Black History Month at Colonial Williamsburg
+Programming for Black History Month at Colonial Williamsburg

 More than half of 18th-century Williamsburg residents were African American.
 Join Colonial Williamsburg in February for Black History Month as they shine an even brighter light on our year-round African American programming and discover the untold stories of those who lived, loved, and strove to create a better future.
 Most of the programming can be accessed with your day pass, annual membership or Good Neighbor Pass.
+The Art Museum of Colonial Williamsburg is offering free admission.

 Live Programming at the Hennage Auditorium in Colonial Williamsburg